What are Office REITs?

-- Boston Properties, a company listed in New York Stock Exchange (NYSE: BXP) which deals in maintaining and owning class-A offices for leasing purposes.
+- Boston Properties, a company listed on the New York Stock Exchange (NYSE: BXP) which deals in maintaining and owning class-A offices for leasing purposes.
 Class A offices mean high-end offices in a developed area.
 They also hold some retail and residential properties as well.
 As per market capitalization, this is one of the largest office REITs.

-- SL Green Realty, a company listed in New York Stock Exchange (NYSE: SLG) which deals in maintaining and owning offices in New York City for renting purposes.
+- SL Green Realty, a company listed on the New York Stock Exchange (NYSE: SLG) which deals in maintaining and owning offices in New York City for renting purposes.
 This is the largest office owning company in New York City.
 This is one of the major developers in the real state field.

 Benefits of Office REITs

 - Investment in Office REITs provides guaranteed pay-out to the investors or shareholders in the form of dividends as long as the company is generating income from the practice.

 - The REITs companies get to benefit from tax relief as they do not need to pay corporate dividend tax in case they fulfill some of the criteria.
 As in the normal cases, companies distributing dividends have to submit corporate dividend tax to the government, and then the remaining amount will be paid out to the shareholders.
 Hence in the case of REITs company, the shareholder gets paid out dividends without deducting any tax part from the dividend share of the profit.